JimberSoftware/docs/devices/networkcontrollers/networkcontrollers.md

 A network controller is a networking device that forwards data packets between the network.
 Network controllers play a crucial role in the `Jimber SASE Platform`.
 Isolating a network means restricting its accessibility to only trusted entities and ensuring unauthorized access is prevented.

 > [!INFO]
-> It ensures that each part of your network, whether it's a device, user, or application, cannot access any other part without explicit permission.
+> It ensures that each part of your network, whether it's a device, a user or an application cannot access any other part without explicit permission.

 ![network controllers.png](./screenshots/networkcontrollers.png ':size=800')